 This is a great time for Seattle restaurants to show what they can do for a reasonable price and get customers they would usually not get, but also this is a great time for us foodies to go to our favorite places and get a good 3-course meal for only $28.

 Since there is only one day left for this amazing offer and with over 100 restaurants to choose from that is a very hard task to figure out which place you should go to.
-So I am giving you my top 5 places to go to.
-These are new or different place and not on my usual going out list.
+So I am giving you my top 5 places.
 On top of that I am telling you what I ordered or would order on the menu.

 You can view the full list of restaurant on the Seattle Restaurant Week website but below is my top 5 list.